-A super-fast, time-trial bike built for speed and nothing else
+A super-fast time-trial bike built for speed and nothing else

-Price: Starting at US$3700 / £2600 / AU$4000 | Brake: Disc/rim | Frame: Carbon | Type: Time trial | Sizes (cm): XS, S, M, L, | Weight: 8.81kg (Shiv Elite Medium)
+Price: Starting at US$3700 / £2600 / AU$4000 | Brake: Disc/rim | Frame: Carbon | Type: Time trial | Sizes (cm): XS-L | Weight: 8.81kg (Shiv Elite Medium)

 In terms of kerbside drama, there’s nothing quite like the Specialized Shiv.
 The newest iteration is even more outlandish-looking than before with a massive, wing-like fin at the rear, disc brakes and a triple-crown fork underpinning the tri-specific version - non-UCI-legal of course.

 As far as UCI-legal options go, a time trial-specific Shiv TT disc is now available sporting disc brakes, super-low seat stays, an updated fork more in line with the Venge, stealthy cable routing and a one-piece cockpit design with wide, flat base bars.
-It was seen ridden by a number of riders at the World Championships in Yorkshire.

 - Specialized S-Works Shiv TT

 - Specialized S-Works Shiv TT Module

 A go-anywhere, do-it-all bike that’s just as comfortable on the black stuff as it is barrelling along gravel roads

 Price: Starting at US$1300/ £1099 / AU$2700 | Brake: Disc | Frame: Carbon, aluminium | Type: Gravel | Sizes (cm): 44-61cm | Weight: 8.95kg (S-Works Fact 11r 54cm)